pagkly/Zed/Investopedia3/Gross Profit.md

 ## Gross Profit vs Gross Profit Margin

-Gross profit can be used to calculate another metric, the [gross profit margin](https://www.investopedia.com/terms/g/gross_profit_margin.asp).
+Gross profit can be used to calculate another metric, the [[gross profit margin]](https://www.investopedia.com/terms/g/gross_profit_margin.asp).
 This metric is useful for comparing a company's production efficiency over time.
 Simply comparing gross profits from year to year or quarter to quarter can be misleading, since gross profits can rise while gross margins fall, a worrying trend that could land a company in hot water.

-Although the terms are similar (and sometimes used interchangeably), [gross margin is not the same as gross profit margin](https://www.investopedia.com/ask/answers/101314/what-are-differences-between-gross-profit-and-gross-margin.asp).
+Although the terms are similar (and sometimes used interchangeably), [[gross margin is not the same as gross profit margin]](https://www.investopedia.com/ask/answers/101314/what-are-differences-between-gross-profit-and-gross-margin.asp).
 Gross profit is expressed as a currency value, gross profit margin as a percentage.
 The formula for gross profit margin is as follows:

 Gross Margin\=Revenue−Cost of Goods SoldRevenue\\begin{aligned} &\\text{Gross Margin} = \\frac { \\text{Revenue} - \\text{Cost of Goods Sold} }{ \\text{Revenue} } \\\\ \\end{aligned}